davidhertz7/VoltMart_Exploratory_Analysis/README.md

 Their top-selling brands consists of Apple, Samsung, and Lenovo.

 The company has extensive volume of data stored on its sales, marketing activities, operational/logistic efficiency, product offerings. and loyalty program — the latter potentially being underutilized.
 This project analyzes and synthesizes this data to uncover key insights that can enhance Voltmart’s commercial performance.
+I will be parterning with the Head of Operation to deliver actionable insights and recommendations to the companies crossfunctional teams including sales, finance and product.

 Insights and recommendations are provided on the following key areas: